BojanaVasilevska/flask-ecommerce-analytics/README.md

    > :thumbsup: Validation Schema: jsonshcema

 ## Installation:

-Install venv on Unix/macOS:
+Create a virtual environment, go to your project’s directory and run the following command - venv on Unix/macOS:

 ```markdown
 $ python3 -m venv .venv
 ```

-Install venv on Windows:
+Create a virtual environment, go to your project’s directory and run the following command - venv on Windows:

 ```bash
 $ py -m venv .venv
 ```

 Cerated by Bojana Vasinlevska. 😊